 Dr. Marilyn Saulsbury

-Along with an active teaching and service schedule she is a grant-writer and biomedical researcher.
-She has been the PI and/ or Co-PI of four (4) investigator-initiated awards from National Institutes of Health (including MBRS-SCORE, MIDARP, NCI-P20 grants) and the Centers for Disease Control-Agency for Toxic Substance and Disease Registry totaling approximately five (5) million dollars.
-She has written and served as co-author to peer-reviewed research articles.
+Along with an active lecture schedule and community service at Hampton University, Dr. Saulsbury is an active grant-writer and biomedical researcher.
+To date, she has served as the PI and/ or Co-PI of four (4) investigator-initiated awards from NIH (including MBRS-SCORE, MIDARP, NCI-P20 grants) and the CDC-ATSDR totaling approximately five (5) million dollars.